 Timing is definitely important when cooking chicken wings.
 You need them to be fully cooked, but you don’t want to overcook and dry them out.

-The best cooking time depends on the method.
+The ideal cooking time depends on the method.
 If you’re following a recipe, they’ll give you the best time.
-But if you’re winging it, here are some guidelines and tips to follow:
+But if you’re winging it, here are some guidelines and tips to follow.

 - Baking: The longer you cook chicken, the more it’s going to dry out.
 So stick to baking wings at higher temperatures (400-425°F) for around 30-45 minutes.

 - Grilling: Preheat your grill, then cook wings for 20-30 minutes.

 - Crock Pot/Slow Cooker: Cook for 3-4 hours on HIGH setting, or around 7 hours on LOW setting.